 Ever since the massive and unique 200 meter (700 feet) deep volcanic vault of Thrihnjukagigur opened to the public in 2012 I have been obsessed with going there, but in the business of life I never got around to it.
-But last week my wife and I finally realized the dream of descending into the deep.
+But last week my wife and I finally realized the dream of descending into the deep, of going inside the volcano.
 It was even more epic than I had allowed myself to imagine.

 Our trip was one of the last ones of the 2016 season as Thrihnukagigur closes for winter in the middle of October.
 We drove up to the starting point of the Inside the Volcano tour in the Bláfjöll mountain range, only a twenty minute drive from Reykjavik.
 We joined a multinational group of about 25 travellers and together we hiked the easy 3KM long path across the lava fields towards Thrihnjukar.
 We joked that the distant hill emerging from the fog would make a perfect lair for a supervillain, Batman or perhaps Elon Musk.

 On the way, the guide Tryggvi told us all about how unique the Thrihnukagigur* really is.
 Magma chambers almost always collapse in on themselves after an eruption and form a caldera but for some reason this didn´t happen at Thrihnjukar when it erupted some four thousand years ago.
 Thrihnjukagigar is the only known exception to this rule.
 It wasn’t until 1974 that the full magnitude of Thrihnjukagigur was discovered when a caving enthusiast used a rope to descend to the bottom of it.
 How strange it must have been to descend into the deep like that!
 Now it is a popular destination for adventurers and geology enthusiasts alike.
 Both get their full money´s worth.